csucdsi/2019-06-19-chicostate/index.md

     statistical analysis.
 To interact with R, we use <a href="https://www.rstudio.com/">RStudio</a>.
     <strong>For this workshop we are providing the option to run these programs in the cloud.</strong>
     If you choose to install this software on your computer follow the instructions below for your operating system.
-    If you choose to use R Studio in the cloud then make an account on R Studio Cloud https://rstudio.cloud/ prior to the workshop.
+    If you choose to use R Studio in the cloud then make an account on <a href="https://rstudio.cloud/>R Studio Cloud</a> prior to the workshop.
   </p>

   <div>